landon-is-on/v4/content/featured/HalcyonTheme/index.md

 github: 'https://github.com/landon-is-on/react-website'
 external: 'https://nostalgic-archimedes-4f0024.netlify.app/'
 tech:
-  - VS Code
-  - Sublime Text
+  - React
-  - Atom
+  - Styled Components
-  - iTerm2
+  -
-  - Hyper
+  -
 ---

-A React landing page made for adventureing and travling
+Why wait inside when adventure awaits! this landing page application is made with a simple but elegant design to insure the user will have a great experience.